Admiral Lord Hugh Seymour1

 Lady Isabella Fitzroy was born in 1726.
 She was the daughter of Charles Fitzroy, 2nd Duke of Grafton and Lady Henrietta Somerset.1 She married Francis Seymour-Conway, 1st Marquess of Hertford, son of Francis Seymour-Conway, 1st Baron Conway of Ragley and Charlotte Shorter, on 29 May 1741.2 She died on 10 November 1782.2

-As a result of her marriage, Lady Isabella Fitzroy was styled as Baroness Conway of Ragley on 29 May 1741.
+After her marriage, Lady Isabella Fitzroy was styled as Baroness Conway of Ragley on 29 May 1741.
 From 29 May 1741, her married name became Seymour-Conway.
-As a result of her marriage, Lady Isabella Fitzroy was styled as Countess of Hertford on 3 August 1750.
+After her marriage, Lady Isabella Fitzroy was styled as Countess of Hertford on 3 August 1750.

 Children of Lady Isabella Fitzroy and Francis Seymour-Conway, 1st Marquess of Hertford